top of page

 “That was...an unfortunate mistranslation from old text that has resulted in many generations of disturbing imagery.
 I can never stomach seeing media glorifying their kind.”
 Dmitri took a deep breath.

-Dmitri's expression was black.
-“No lubite.
+Dmitri's expression was dark.
+“No iubite.
 They use their bones, sinew, and cured flesh to make playthings for themselves.
 There is no coming back from what they do.”

 “When you say dark master, do you mean...”
-Marcus began.
+Marcus swallowed.

 Oscars heart sank, and the room fell into a dark silence.